aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

 8. On the **Review** page, scroll down to the bottom and choose **Update stack**.

-While your stack is updating, navigate to the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/v2/home), and choose **Instances**.
+While your stack is updating, navigate to the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/), and choose **Instances**.
 Note that your instance will be first stopped - thus, it will be temporarily not available - and, once the instance type changes to `t2.small`, it will then enter the running status shortly.
-This example illustrates the **update behavior with some interruption**.
+This example illustrates the **Updates with Some Interruption** behavior.

 Congratulations!
 You have learned the **Updates with some interruption** behavior.